 Well-equipped labs feature cutting-edge equipment, including four simulated nursing labs and bioscience and anatomy labs and help students prepare for nursing careers in all health care settings as practitioners, educators, and managers.

 You'll learn from expert professors with advanced degrees who have had exposure to various nursing experiences in both the field and the classroom.
 Our professors are committed to providing you with practical, hands-on as well as the scientific knowledge necessary to help you achieve the nursing career you want.

 Rapidly advancing medical therapies and treatments coupled with Canada’s aging population make health care a dynamic place to build your career.
-The demand for nurses is expected to increase.

 When you graduate, you will be able to apply for provincial, national and international employment opportunities as practitioners, educators and managers in community/public health agencies, hospitals, long-term care facilities, primary health-care or acute-care settings, rehabilitation services, clinics, private practices and more.
 You may also choose to pursue graduate education and go into teaching or research.

 The Baccalaureate Nursing Programs: Regular 4 Year Pathway, Second Entry Pathway, Bridge Pathway at UNB/Humber Collaborative are approved by the College of Nurses of Ontario (www.cno.org).
 Current graduates from this program are eligible to apply for registration as a Registered Nurse in Ontario.